Best Lakefront Hotels in Lake Tahoe!

 Best Lakefront Hotels in Lake Tahoe, Girl Who Travels the World

-Lake Tahoe is the one of the best summer destinations in the country, & if you’re traveling all the way there: who wouldn’t want views like this from their hotel??!
-Read on for both budget & luxury lakeside hotel options in Tahoe….
+Lake Tahoe is the one of the best summer destinations in the country.
+Read on for budget & luxury lakeside hotels….

 Map of Lakefront Hotels in Tahoe

-My criteria for choosing the top lakeside hotels in Tahoe??
-Hotels need to be right on the water’s edge ~ if you have to cross a highway, I did NOT include those hotels!
-Every spot listed below is a stone’s throw from the lake, in good condition, & the best have great, lakefront restaurants….like Sunnyside Lodge on the lake’s west side.
+My criteria for choosing the top lakeside hotels in Tahoe = hotels need to be right on the water’s edge.
+If you have to cross a highway, I do NOT include those hotels!
+Every spot listed is on the lake…& some have great waterfront restaurants….like Sunnyside Lodge on the lake’s west side.

-We’ll start by looking at lakefront hotels in South Lake Tahoe, where all the casinos are, then work our way clock-wise around the lake.
-Note: There are NO lakefront hotels on the east side of the lake (that I know of); if you want to stay here, you’ll need to rent a house.
+Note: There are NO lakefront hotels on the east side of the lake; if you want to stay there, you’ll need to rent a house.

 Edgewood Tahoe Resort